 It’s almost impossible to fathom that when John Lennon set out to make his fourth solo record in 1973 he was only 33 years old.
 When you consider how much transformative output he had helped create up until that point, it’s hard to imagine that there would be so much more he had to share.
 Perhaps it was because at the time he was in the middle of a years-long deportation battle with US immigration that was tied to his anti-Nixon and anti-Vietnam war protests.
 He was a target, and that had always informed his best work.

-Mind Games, his seventh post-Beatles album, began recording in August of 1973 in New York City’s renowned studio, the Record Plant.
+Mind Games, his fourth post-Beatles album, began recording in August of 1973 in New York City’s renowned studio, the Record Plant.
 There, with a world-class group of musicians, Lennon birthed an album of self-reflection that explored themes of love, heartbreak, peace, spirituality, and social injustice.
 The band included his friend drummer Jim Keltner, who along with guitarist David Spinozza assembled pianist Ken Ascher, bassist Gordon Edwards, pedal-steel player “Sneaky” Pete Kleinow, saxophonist Michael Brecker, drummer Rick Marotta, and backing vocalists Jocelyn Brown, Christine Wiltshire, Angel Coakely and Kathy Mull.

 Last month, The John Lennon Estate and Capitol/UMe celebrated Mind Games with the release of Mind Games – (The Ultimate Collection) deluxe box set, Mind Games – (The Ultimate Collection) super deluxe box set, and Mind Games (The Ultimate Mixes) 2-CD and 2-LP packages.
-The newly remixed and expanded Ultimate Collection editions offer an immersive, deep listening experience and in-depth explorations of this classic, and often overlooked record.
+The newly remixed and expanded Ultimate Collection editions offer an immersive, deep listening experience and in-depth explorations of this classic, and often overlooked, record.
 The deluxe box set ($168) features six CDs, two HD-audio Blu-ray discs, a 136-page book, and other items.
 The super deluxe set adds limited-edition reproduction artwork from John Lennon and Yoko Ono, plus books, posters, maps, badges, a word puzzle, I-Ching coins, and other items at $1,350!

 The releases are fully authorized by Yoko Ono Lennon and produced by Sean Ono Lennon, who oversaw the production and creative direction.
 This definitive Ultimate Collection puts listeners in the center of the studio and explores the album’s recording sessions, from inception to the final master, through scores of unreleased outtakes, unadulterated versions, instrumentals, stripped down mixes, and studio chatter that reveal how these songs evolved and came to life.